stadium-software/progress-bar/Readme.md

 2. Add a class called "progress-bar-container" to the "ProgressBarContainer" control *Classes* property

 ### Creating a step
-Each step added into the "ProgressBarContainer" control needsd to end up looking like this<br>
+Each step added into the "ProgressBarContainer" control needs to end up looking like this<br>
 ![StadiumDesigner_8seIX8j0xH](https://github.com/stadium-software/progress-bar/assets/2085324/d73af593-e096-4eb0-b2ea-9cec0ba84a12)
 <br>You can place as many steps as you need underneath each other